quantifiedketonian/quantifiedketonian.github.io/_drafts/2019-07-01-home-vs-lab-battle-royale.md

 ---
 layout: post
-title: Home vs. Lab: Do EverlyWell and LetsGetChecked match up with LabCorp for HbA1c?
+title: Home vs. Lab: Do EverlyWell and LetsGetChecked match up with a lab draw for HbA1c?
 author: justin_mitchell
 posted_date: 2019-07-01 06:00:00 +0000

 ---

 Everyone believes that the new fangled home labs tests can't be as accurate as the in-lab testing.
-As part of my HbA1c testing for the HbA1c vs Fasting Glucose post, I decided that I wanted to know if a one-time comparison of home HbA1c testing companies would help me understand the accuracy of the options available.
+As part of my HbA1c testing for the HbA1c vs. Fasting Glucose post, I decided that I wanted to know if a one-time comparison of home HbA1c testing companies would help me understand the accuracy of the options available.
 So I did a quick experiment that would in no way be comparable to a scientific research project.

 # The Contenders